 Download the WIC2GO App

 WIC Vendors in Tompkins County

-Lansing Market, North Triphammer Rd., Lansing
+Tops, North Triphammer Rd., Ithaca.

 P&C Fresh Market, Pine Tree Rd., Ithaca

 Byrne Dairy (new location), Elmira Rd., Ithaca

 No Longer Accepting WIC: Target on Catherwood Rd Ithaca,

 Temporarily not accepting WIC: Shur-Save, Rt.
 96, Trumansburg

 Have you tried all the different positions while breastfeeding?

 “Try all the positions until you and your baby are comfortable.
 If you are struggling to find the right hold for you and your baby, contact your WIC and breastfeeding peer counselors”.